Pierogi are like a polish ravioli made with sour cream-based dough and classically stuffed with a cheesy potato mixture.

 Set aside on a lightly floured baking sheet and repeat the process with the remaining dough and filling.

 Bring a large pot of water to a boil over high heat.
-Add the pierogies about 10 at a time so the pot is not overcrowded.
+Add the pierogi about 10 at a time so the pot is not overcrowded.
 Cook until the pierogi float to the top, about 1 to 2 minutes and use a slotted spoon to remove to a plate.
 Continue with the remaining pierogi.

 Heat a large sauté pan over medium heat, add the oil and heat through.
 Add the onion and sauté, stirring occasionally until the onions are golden brown, about 10 minutes.
 Remove and set aside in a bowl.

 Return the pan to medium heat and add 2 tablespoons of the butter and allow to melt.
-Working in batches as to not overcrowd the pan add pierogies and cook until crispy and golden brown, about 2 minutes on each side.
+Working in batches as to not overcrowd the pan add pierogi and cook until crispy and golden brown, about 2 minutes on each side.
 Remove and repeat with the remaining butter and pierogi.

 Arrange pierogi on a platter topped with onions and chives with sour cream on the side for dipping.